Spinal Decompression Provides a Non-Invasive Treatment for Pain Management

 Spinal Decompression Improves Pain Management, Heals Injured Discs

-Depending on the severity and condition causing the back pain, our chiropractic sports physician sometimes recommends a series of spinal decompression treatments over the next few visits.
+Our physicians sometimes recommend a series of spinal decompression treatments over a few visits.
 This is generally done for two reasons.
 First, decompression helps to stretch the disc back into its normal shape.
 Second, the gentle stretching actually creates a vacuum effect inside the discs, which suctions new circulation and nutrients into the disc to help replenish lost fluids and begin cellular regeneration to heal the disc.
-In some cases, patients seriously considering back surgery are able to avoid it through a combination of chiropractic care and spinal decompression.

-If your doctor thinks surgery is still necessary, he will of course refer you for a surgery consult.
+If your doctor thinks surgery is still necessary, he or she will of course refer you for a surgical consult.
 However, if you suffer from a severe, unrelenting case of back pain from damaged discs, we want you to be aware of all of the options that will be less invasive than surgery.
-We have seen so many patients get a new lease on life from this non-surgical, naturally-healing procedure, that we know it can help many more people too.

-If you are suffering from back pain and think you may benefit from spinal decompression, please call our office at 541-484-5777 to talk with Dr. Michael Herb about what treatments may be appropriate to help.
+If you are suffering from back pain and think you may benefit from spinal decompression, please call our office at 541-484-5777 to talk with our doctors about what treatments may be appropriate to help.
 You may also be interested in learning more about chiropractic care in general on our Chiropractic Medicine page.